tsjk/docker-core-lightning/README.md

 daemon (if control is needed), and `proxy` the from-container-reachable socks port in Core Lightning's daemon config, respectively.

+## .env.d
+Files in the `${LIGHTNINGD_DATA}/.env.d` are sourced by the root user in the container before Core Lightning is started.
+While one can do anything in such files, the intended use case is to set/override environment variables.

+Perhaps one wants to one-shoot-install python packages to a prefix pointing to persistent storage and then update `PYTHONPATH` to include that prefix.

-## pre-start.d
+## .pre-start.d
 Executable files with the `.sh` suffix in the `${LIGHTNINGD_DATA}/.pre-start.d` directory are executed by the root user in the container before Core Lightning is started.
 If a script ought be executed by a different user, one can always `su` that user in the script.

-Suitable use-cases include installing plugin dependencies, and carrying out other chores.
+Suitable use cases include installing plugin dependencies, and carrying out other chores.

 ## CLBOSS